Strandfaraskip Landsins: M/F Smyril – the ferry to Suðuroy

+The current ship allows for 3.5 return trips per day, based on a 30 minute turnaround time and a margin for delay, in a time window between 6:00 am and midnight.
+Since the Sandoyartunnilin opened in December 2023, Smyril could possibly reroute and use Sandur as its northern terminus, which would reduce the crossing distance down to 38 km.
+This would allow a frequency of five return trips per day, but the present port infrastructure cannot handle the large Smyril.

-M/F Teistin - the ferry to Sandoy and Hestur
+M/F Teistin – the ferry to Sandoy and Hestur

-Teistin (black guillemot) operates the second-busiest route, between Skopun on Sandoy and Gamlarætt on Streymoy.
+Teistin (black guillemot) operates the route between Gamlarætt on Streymoy and the island of Hestur.
 It takes 288 passengers and up to 33 cars.
 M/F Teistin was built on Skála Skipasmiðja in 2001.
-Teistin has a frequent schedule, it goes up to 9 times daily each way (9 times from Skopun and 9 times from Gamlarætt).
-Teistin also sails the route between Gamlarætt and Hestur, all trips on prior request by telephone.
+Teistin has a frequent schedule, it goes up to 5 return trips daily, all on request by telephone.
+Until 21 December 2023, when the Sandoyartunnilin opened, the vessel also operated the route between Skopun on Sandoy and Gamlarætt.

 In addition to Teistin, the ferry Hasfjord has operated a cargo-only services on both routes since 2020.
 With a capacity of 12 passengers, she can also be used for passenger services in rare cases.

 M/F Ritan – the ferry to Svínoy and Fugloy

 For many years Másin sailed the route from the village of Hvannasund on Viðoy to the two smaller islands of Svínoy and Fugloy.
 Presently Ritan (kittiwake) which earlier plied the route between Tórshavn and Nólsoy, now sails this route.